Stevia (Sweet Leaf) Cultivation Guide: Farming, Fertilisation & Protection

 Sucking pests pose a significant threat to vegetable farming, impacting crop health and productivity.
 Traditional pest control methods often rely on chemical pesticides, but their environmental and health implications have led to the exploration of alternative solutions.
 Sticky Traps have emerged as an effective and environmentally friendly method for managing sucking pests.
 In this blog, we will explore the application of sticky traps in agriculture, particularly in vegetable farming, and discuss their advantages, techniques for implementation, and integration within an integrated pest management (IPM) approach.

-Buy best sticky traps online at Agriplex
+Buy the best sticky traps online at Agriplex

 S.No |